Spotify Technology S.A. Ordinary Shares (SPOT) Company Bio

 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for SPOT, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Spotify Technology SA ranked in the 10th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 89%.
-As for the metrics that stood out in our discounted cash flow analysis of Spotify Technology SA, consider:
+To summarize, we found that Spotify Technology SA ranked in the 14th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 87.33%.
+In terms of the factors that were most noteworthy in this DCF analysis for SPOT, they are:

 Terminal Growth Rate in Free Cash Flow